Native streaming protocols make it easier to connect to Airtame. They do not require an app and they are already on your PC, phone, or tablet.

 The native streaming protocols are:

-- Google Cast for Chromebook and Android devices (available for Airtame 2 devices only)
+- Google Cast for Chromebook and Android devices.

-- Miracast (P2P and Miracast over Infrastructure) for Windows and some Android devices (available for Airtame 2 devices only)
+- Miracast for Windows and some Android devices.

 With Google Cast you are able to fully mirror your screen from your Android devices as well as Chrome OS, and when casting via the Chrome browser from any operating system, without the need for the Airtame app.
 Google Cast mirroring streams are encoded in H.264 or VP8 formats and transmitted as UDP packets.

 The Miracast protocol lets you use the screen-sharing functionality that’s already built into Windows and Android devices, eliminating the need to install the Airtame desktop app.
 Miracast also lets Windows users extend their desktop and use Airtame as an additional display.
-This is ideal for many presentation scenarios in which someone wants to view their presenter notes privately while sharing a different screen to Airtame.
-An additional benefit of Miracast is that as of firmware update 4.1.0, it supports Touchback functionality on interactive whiteboards.
-Miracast is supported on Airtame 2 devices, but not on the first generation of Airtame devices.
+An additional benefit of Miracast is that it supports Touchback functionality on interactive whiteboards.

 The Miracast native streaming protocol can work in two different ways: Peer 2 Peer and Miracast over Infrastructure.

 The Peer 2 Peer (P2P) setup works the same way as far as the presenter is concerned, but the key difference is that it relies on the Airtame device's own access point (AP) being enabled.
 The benefit of this is that screen sharing can take place independently of the network, as the connection is direct from a presenter’s PC to the Airtame’s own access point.